assembler/attachinary/README.md

 ## Installation

+Add following line to your `Gemfile`:

+    gem 'attachinary'

-Make sure that you have [cloudinary gem](https://github.com/cloudinary/cloudinary_gem) installed and properly configured.
-Then, run following rake command in terminal:
+Then, run following rake command in terminal to create necessary tables:

 	rake attachinary:install:migrations
 	rake db:migrate

-It will create two tables.
-One for storing files and other for association with your models.

-Add following line in your `routes.rb` file to mount the gem:
+Add following line in your `routes.rb` file to mount the engine:

 	mount Attachinary::Engine => "/attachinary"

 That's it.
+Oh, and make sure that you have [cloudinary gem](https://github.com/cloudinary/cloudinary_gem) installed and properly configured.

 ## Usage